Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Symptoms

 As an immobile nutrient, any deficiencies tend to be seen in the new growth of leaves.
-The leaves start to show yellow spots which eventually turn brown causing leaves to die.
+The leaves start to show yellow spots, which eventually turn brown, causing the leaves to die.
 Areas between the veins of older leaves turn yellow (interveinal chlorosis) and may also show rust-colored spots.
-If left untreated, Magnesium deficiency can seriously diminish a plant’s ability to produce any type of harvest.
+If left untreated, Magnesium deficiency can seriously diminish a plant’s ability to produce any harvest.

 How to treat it